vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

     - The LAYER that END HOSTS connect to (PCs, Printers, Cameras, etc)
     - Typically, Access LAYER SWITCHES have lots of PORTS for END HOSTS to connect to
     - QoS Đánh dấu is typically done here
-    - Bảo mật Services like Cổng Bảo mật, DAI, etc are typically performed here
+    - Security Services like Port Security, DAI, etc are typically performed here
     - SWITCHPORTS might be PoE-Enabled for Không dây APs, IP Phones, etc.
 - DISTRIBUTION LAYER
     - Aggregates connections from the Access LAYER SWITCHES